 The inaugural SA Voluntary Assisted Dying Review Board has been appointed by the Minister for Health and Wellbeing to oversee voluntary assisted dying in South Australia in accordance with the principles outlined in the Voluntary Assisted Dying Act 2021 (the Act).

-The eight member Review Board meets monthly and is responsible for the review of functions and powers exercised under the Act.
+The nine member Review Board meets monthly and is responsible for the review of functions and powers exercised under the Act.

 Review Board Members